 - 1 teaspoon sesame seeds

-- For the dressing, whisk together the tahini and lemon juice in a medium bowl.
-While whisking, add the water 1 teaspoon at a time until it reaches your desired consistency.
-Whisk in the salt and pepper.
+- Whisk together the tahini and lemon juice in a small-medium bowl.
+While whisking, add the water ½ tablespoon at a time until it reaches your desired consistency.
+Whisk in the salt and black pepper.

-- For the salad, arrange the lettuce on 2 plates; top each with half of the tomato, cucumbers, onion, and chickpeas.
+- Arrange the lettuce on 2 plates.
+Top each with half of the tomato, cucumber, onion, and chickpeas.
 Sprinkle the sesame seeds on top and drizzle on the dressing.